cmosetick/docker-manpages-osx/README.md

 - Run the script occasionally to update the pages in the event that the Docker core team updates things on their side.

-- At time of writing, there is no man page in the docker repo for `docker-network` which is functionality that was recently added to docker v1.9+.

 ### References

 Adapted from: